 Do any alternatives skip the watermark for free?

-Morphed — free signup credits export clean.
+Morphed — a guided free start, then clean exports on paid plans.
 Vizard, Opus Clip, and most clippers watermark free output.

 Which handles non-talking-head content best?